 SECTION 1.
-INTENT OF PROBATION Each employee selected to fill a vacancy for a continuing position or a Temporary posted position shall serve a probationary period which is an extension of the selection procedure.
-The intent of probation is to give the employee an opportunity to demonstrate his/her ability to perform the duties of the position.
+INTENT OF PROBATIONARY PERIOD Each employee selected to fill a vacancy for a continuing position or a Temporary posted position shall serve a probationary period which is an extension of the selection procedure.
+The intent of the probationary period is to give the employee an opportunity to demonstrate their ability to perform the duties of the position.

-A Department Head may decide to waive an employee's probationary period requirement with written notice to the employee, if the employee is hired to a formerly held classification in which s/he has previously passed probation in the Department.
+A Department Head may decide to waive an employee's probationary period requirement with written notice to the employee, if the employee is hired to a formerly held classification in which they have previously passed the probationary period in the Department.

 Any absences without pay shall automatically extend the probationary period.
-Absence covered by Workers' Compensation will not count towards completion of the probationary period.
+Absences covered by Workers' Compensation will not count towards completion of the probationary period.